mkavana/docs/_posts/11-add-content/2020-06-02-edit-in-browser.md

 layout: multi
 title: Add/ edit content in web browser
 subtitle: GitHub
-description: A guide to using a web browser to add content to, or edit, a markdown file on GitHub
+description: A guide to using a web browser to edit, or add content into, a markdown file on GitHub
 author: mkavana
 date: 01 Jun 2020
 post-number: 11.2